-The PCIe IP must not be reset after the second stage loads.
+The PCIe IP must be isolated from the global chip reset (GSR) that occurs right after the second stage bitstream has completed loading into the FPGA.
 As a result, first stage and second stage logic cannot reside within the same configuration frames.
-Configuration frames used by the PCIe IP consist of serial transceivers, I/O, FPGA logic, block RAM, or Clocking, and they span a single clock region.
+Configuration frames used by the PCIe IP consist of serial transceivers, I/O, FPGA logic, block RAM, or Clocking, and they (vertically) span a single clock region.
 The resource restrictions are as follows:

-- The PCIe IP uses a single MMCM and associated BUFGs to generate the required clocks.
+The PCIe IP uses a single MMCM and associated BUFGs to generate the required clocks.
 Unused resources within these frames are not available to the user application (second stage).
-Additional resources within the clocking frame are the PLL, Phaser, and INOUT FIFO. - A GT quad contains four serial transceivers.
+Additional resources within the clocking frame are the PLL, Phaser, and INOUT FIFO.

+- A GT quad contains four serial transceivers.
 In a X1 or X2 designs, the entire GT quad is consumed and the unused serial transceivers are not available to the user application.
 Current implementations require that two GT quads be consumed regardless of the link width configuration. - DCI Cascading between a first stage I/O bank and a second stage I/O bank is not supported.